This section of the Application Guide covers:

 If you'd like to remain at your current Oxford college, you should check whether it accepts applications for the course to which you are applying.
 If it does, you can indicate this preference when you apply.
 If not, you should contact your college office to ask whether they would be willing to make an exception.

-If your college indicates that it is willing to consider your application for a course it doesn't usually accept, or if you're a fellow of All Souls College, please contact Graduate Admissions before applying.
+If your college indicates that it is willing to consider your application for a course it doesn't usually accept, or if you're a fellow of All Souls College, please contact Graduate Admissions before submitting your application.

-If you wish to stay at your current college but apply for scholarships at other colleges, you should choose your current college when you apply, unless you're applying for a scholarship that explicitly requires you to choose a specific college as part of your application.
+If you wish to stay at your current college but apply for scholarships at other colleges, you should choose your current college as your college preference when you apply, unless you're applying for a scholarship that explicitly requires you to choose a specific college as part of your application.
+Your application will be available to other colleges for scholarship consideration, even though your current college is indicated as your college preference.

 If you choose a college other than your current college and you are not accepted by that college, your application will go through the same college allocation process as all other applications.
 It won't automatically be sent to your current college and you cannot request to be routed back there.